Advertisement

 Section 8 & Public Housing Waiting Lists in Wisconsin Rapids, Wisconsin

-There is 1 open waiting list in the Wisconsin Rapids area right now.
+All waiting lists in Wisconsin Rapids are currently closed.
 Section 8 Waitlist monitors 1 housing authority serving Wisconsin Rapids, Wisconsin and updates statuses nightly.
 Below you will find every PHA in the area with current waitlist status, program types, and direct application links.

 If no lists are currently open in Wisconsin Rapids, we recommend applying to nearby cities as well.
 There is no limit to the number of waiting lists you can join, and many housing authorities accept applications from non-residents.